a1zubair/Telco_Dataset_Analysis/README.md

   a.
 Strong Postive Correlations

-   - TotalCharges_log and MonthlyCharges: Correlation of 0.83 suggests high dependency.
+   - TotalCharges_log and tenure: Correlation of 0.83 suggests high dependency.

    - InternetService_Fiber optic and MonthlyCharges: Correlation of 0.79 indicates customers with fiber optics tend to have higher charges.